DomoYeti/book2/learning/week7/pokemon-form.md

 // TODO: complete the code below

 function vizAsSortedHorizontalBars(attributeName, sortDirection){
-        // TODO: modify this function to visualize the data as horizontal
-    // bars to compare attack points

     // define a template string
     var tplString = '<g transform="translate(0 ${d.y})"> \